Baiyajing/HarnessRisk/README.md

   - **Nanobot** — the `nanobot` CLI on `PATH` (or `NANOBOT_CMD` / `--cmd`).
 - A **model/provider API key** for whatever model the harness will drive (any OpenAI- or Anthropic-compatible endpoint).

-No Docker required — the adapter runs the mock services as local subprocesses (the `process` backend, used by all the scripts here).

 ---